Lameness evaluation

 When a horse arrives, we first listen to the owner describe their observations and the conditions under which the horse has demonstrated lameness symptoms.
 We observe the horse at rest, at the walk, trot, and canter, where required.
 Depending on the situation, we will have the owner ride the horse so that we can evaluate the horse and rider as they function together.

 We then perform a hands-on examination of the horse.
-During this lameness exam, we palpate the tendons, ligaments and joints and perform various upper and lower limb flexion tests on all four legs.
+During this lameness exam, we palpate the tendons, ligaments and joints, and perform various upper and lower limb flexion tests on all four legs.
 We trot the horse after each flexion exam to observe any changes in the horse’s gait.

 Once we’ve uncovered the approximate origin of lameness, we start at the hoof and inject an anesthetic nerve or joint block which numbs the foot.
 Then, we test the horse’s gait again.
-If are no longer signs of lameness in the horse, we’ve now isolated the location of the lameness.
+If there are no longer signs of lameness in the horse, we’ve now isolated the location of the lameness.
 If the nerve block does not improve the gait, we move up higher on the leg until we find the exact location of lameness.
-The most common equine injuries are typically tears in tendons or ligaments or joint injuries.

 The location of the lameness influences the type of diagnostic tool we use.
-For instance, an “Equine X-ray” (digital radiography) is used for areas such as the joints and bones and shows us subtle lesions that might be causing the discomfort.
+For instance, an Equine X-ray (digital radiography) is used for areas such as the joints and bones and shows us subtle lesions that might be causing the discomfort.
 An ultrasound (ultrasonography) can show us inflammation and tears in the soft tissues such as muscles, tendons, and ligaments.

 The challenge we face is that neither the X-ray nor ultrasound can penetrate the hoof wall and therefore do not enable us to view the small complex structures in the foot.
 Using advanced imaging such as an Equine MRI, we typically find multiple injuries within the foot, which is understandable as the enormous forces acting on the foot dissipate into all of its tissues.